csxmli2016/ASFFNet/README.md

 <img src="./Imgs/ASFFNet.png">

-## Code will be public after the sponsor's approval.
+## Code will be public available after the sponsor's approval.

 # Citation